 What are bad credit car loans through Monzi?

 - Purchasing a vehicle

 If in the past, you have defaulted on credit, declared bankruptcy or entered into a Part IX Debt Agreement, you may be considered risky to traditional lenders.
 As a result, car loans bad credit may be an option.

 Things to consider before applying

 Before shopping around for personal loans online, there are certain things you should first consider.
-Specifically, bad credit loans may vary between lenders; these differences may have a big overall impact on repaying your loan.
+Specifically, the availability of loans for people with bad credit may vary between lender; these differences may have a big overall impact on repaying your loan.

 So, when considering a loan product, ask yourself the following questions:

 What is the interest rate?